B.A. Texas Christian University 1989

 Ph.D.
 University of Kansas 1998

-Melanie Morgan is an assistant professor of communication.
+Melanie Morgan is an associate professor of communication.
 She also serves as the director of Purdue's basic presentational speaking course, COM 114.
 Morgan's primary research interest is in cognitive factors underlying communication skill development and message production.
 Her research has focused on the production of complex messages in a variety of areas, including aging, family, legal and scientific contexts.
 Recent journal publications have appeared in the Journal of Communication, Communication Studies, and the Southern Journal of Communication.
 Morgan is the author of Presentational Speaking: Theory and Practice, 5th ed., published by McGraw-Hill.
 She teaches courses in communication skills as well as consulting and training and development.
 Morgan holds a Ph.D. in Communication Studies from the University of Kansas

 Morgan, M. (in press).
 Message design logic.
 The International Encyclopedia of Communication.